rwrozelle/audio-media-player/README.md

 * https://github.com/rwrozelle/core
 * * /homeassistant/components/esphome - required
 * * /homeassistant/components/dlna_dms - optional to be able to play albums from a dlna server
+* * /homeassistant/components/jellyfin - optional to be able to play albums from a jellyfin server
-* * /homeassistant/components/media_source - use this if you are using dlna_dms
+* * /homeassistant/components/media_source - use this if you are using dlna_dms and/ jellyfin

+The jellyfin integration works better than the dlna_dms integration.

 * https://github.com/rwrozelle/esphome, the components api and media_player.
 * https://github.com/rwrozelle/aioesphomeapi